- Concrete Pool Deck Info

 Because good traction is especially important on pool deck surfaces, slip resistance is a high priority.
 All of these pool deck materials can become slippery when wet, especially tile, but with concrete there are several ways to improve the surface traction without detracting from the decorative appearance.
 These include the use of broomed or exposed aggregate finishes, putting down a textured overlay, or mixing a clear plastic grit into the sealer before it's applied.
 (See Making Concrete Slip Resistant)

 Compared to darker-colored brick and tile pool decks, which can become extremely hot to the touch after baking in the sun, concrete reflects solar radiation and is more comfortable on bare feet.
 There are also decorative toppings for concrete that can be used to significantly lower surface temperatures.
-(See below for more information on cool pool deck overlays.)
+(Get more information on overlays for cool pool decks.)

 While pool decks made of flagstone, pavers, or brick have great aesthetic appeal, they can be costly to install because of the labor required to place each unit individually.
-Many installers find it more economical to pour concrete and apply a pattern than to haul and place paving units by hand.
-For homeowners on a tight budget, you can still achieve impressive results by mixing stamped concrete with fields of less-expensive plain concrete.
+Many homeowners find it cheaper to pour concrete and apply a pattern than to haul and place paving units by hand.
+If you're on a tight budget, you can still achieve impressive results by mixing stamped concrete with fields of less-expensive plain concrete.
+Check out this guide to pool deck cost.

 Ease of Maintenance